ianstormtaylor/slate/docs/libraries/slate-react.md

 ###### `useSlateStatic`

 Get the current editor object from the React context.
 A version of useSlate that does not re-render the context.
+Previously called `useEditor`.

 ## ReactEditor